Thyroid Cancer: Surgery

 You may need more treatment after surgery.
 Your healthcare provider will talk with you about this.

 If most or all of your thyroid has been removed or destroyed during treatment, you will likely need to take a thyroid hormone pill each day to replace the lost hormones.
+You will do this for the rest of your life.
 Make sure you understand how to take your hormone therapy and what the dose should be.
 You will need to have regular blood tests to check your hormone levels so adjustments can be made if needed.

 When to call your healthcare provider

 Let your healthcare provider know right away if you have any of these problems after surgery:

 Redness, swelling, or fluid leaking from the incision